JesseEmond/blitz-2023-inscription/README.md

 I started writing benchmarks and
 [profiling with perf](https://nnethercote.github.io/perf-book/profiling.html)
 to iterate on optimizations.
-The following were the most impactful, but see the `Speed Optimizations Ablation` section for details:
+The following were the most impactful, but see the `Speed Optimizations Breakdown` section for details:
 - Represent sets of elements as a `u32` mask, with clever [bit hacks](https://graphics.stanford.edu/~seander/bithacks.html#NextBitPermutation) to go through all permutations with a fixed amount of bits set